logzio/logz-docs/_source/user-guide/cloud-siem/manage-security-rules.md

 ---

 Security rules help you connect the dots between your data sources and events that could indicate a security threat or breach.
-Your Security Analytics account comes preconfigured with security rules for different types of attack types and security use cases.
+Your Cloud SIEM account comes preconfigured with security rules for different attack types and security use cases.

 You can create new security rules to supplement the built-in rules.
 You can also update any preconfigured rule at any time, including adding a notification endpoint (like email or Slack) or changing trigger thresholds.